ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

-Template Haskell allows *staged metaprogramming*: writing Haskell code that is executed during the compilation stage, rather than merely compiled so that it can executed at the later runtime stage.
+Template Haskell allows *staged metaprogramming*: writing Haskell code that is executed during the compilation stage, rather than merely compiled so that it can be executed at the later runtime stage.
 In practice, most programs can be divided into small portions that are executed at compile-time (e.g. the definition of ``makeLenses``), and the majority of the code that is not.
 However, there are currently no clear boundaries between stages, so the compiler